-The speech of the Borana is an Oromo langauge closely related to the speech of two other Oromo groups, the Arsi and the Guji.
+The speech of the Borana is the Oromo language closely related to the speech of two other Oromo groups, the Arsi, and the Guji.
 These three closely related forms of the Oromo language family are classified together as one language under the name Borana-Arsi-Guji Oromo.
-Since the speech of these three peopls is mutually-intelligible, the speech of these three peoples are officially classified as dialects of the one language under their individual names.
+Since the speech of these three peoples is mutually-intelligible, the speech of these three peoples is officially classified as dialects of the one language under their individual names.

 - Qarro nafii ill